haz3141/Tiny-Notes-Token/README.md

 # Tiny Notes Token (TNT)

-Tiny Notes Token (TNT) is a decentralized application (dApp) that allows users to create, update, and delete notes on the Ethereum blockchain.
+Tiny Notes Token (TNT) is a decentralized application (dApp) that allows users to create, read, update, and delete notes on the Ethereum blockchain.
 To post notes with the dApp, users must hold TNT tokens.
 A faucet is available for users to request tokens if they hold a balance of zero.

 ## Live Demo